Wiedopterus: Classification

 Wiedopterus is different from other known Early Devonian eurypterids when it comes to the position of its compound eyes and the shape of its carapace.
 Moselopterus, Alkenopterus, Vinetopterus and Erieopterus are superficially similar, but Moselopterus, Alkenopterus and Vinetopterus all have a more horseshoe-shaped carapace, with the carapace of Moselopterus also has distinct ornamentation, missing in Wiedopterus, and Alkenopterus and Vinetopterus have wider and differently shaped, respectively, marginal rims.
 Erieopterus has a more rounded carapace, with the eyes positioned more outwardly.
 The shape and eye position is also similar to the Silurian Eurypterus (though the carapace of Eurypterus is slightly more quadratic, the eyes are positioned further back and its first opisthosomal tergite is not as small), the Silurian Buffalopterus and the Silurian–Devonian Strobilopterus (though Buffalopterus and Strobilopterus have a wider carapace and eyes positioned further back).

 Among the Early Devonian eurypterids, the only species that has a carapace shape similar to Wiedopterus, beyond just superficial similarity, is Adelophthalmus sievertsi, though A. sievertsi can be distinguished from Wiedopterus by its carapace and opisthosoma being ornamented by large and small tubercles (rounded projections), and that it had lateral epimera on its preabdominal tergites (spines along the edges).
 The Wiedopterus type specimen does not preserve the appendages or its ventral (underside) anatomy, which makes certain classification of the genus impossible.
 Several features suggest that Wiedopterus was an adelophthalmid eurypterid, including the general outline of its body, the first tergite being reduced in size, there being morphological differentiation of the body into a pre- and postabdomen, and there being longitudinal ridges on the postabdominal segments, which were subrectangular (vaguely rectangular) in shape.
 Wiedopterus possessed a median eye tubercle (a large tubercle between the eyes), a feature present in derived genera within both the Eurypterina and Stylonurina suborders.
 The feature is, among other genera, present in Adelophthalmus.
-Because Wiedopterus also shares the centrally positioned eyes with Adelophthalmus, it is possible that it was a relatively derived adelophthalmid eurypterid.
+Markus Poschmann, who described Wiedopterus, classified the genus as Eurypterina incertae sedis (indicating uncertain placement within the Eurypterina suborder of eurypterids), but noted that the Wiedopterus fossils "probably represent adelophthalmoids", perhaps a relatively derived representative since it shares the centrally positioned eyes with Adelophthalmus.

+In 2025, James Lamsdell classified Wiedopterus in Adelophthalmidae, having recovered Wiedopterus as the sister taxon of Adelophthalmus in a phylogenetic analysis.'